Llandrindod Wells (Llandrindod)

 The Victorian and Edwardian glory days of this pleasantly faded spa town live on in its delightful architecture – Queen Anne and Edwardian baroque hotels and terraces that are arrestingly grand to this day.
 However, once the allure of the iron-, sulphur- and saline-rich waters dwindled, Llandrindod relaxed into sleepy obscurity.

-Set around a market square lined with august houses in stone and brick, and overlooked by the ruins of a Norman castle, genteel Montgomery is one of the prettiest small towns in the country.
-A charming mixture of Georgian, Victorian and timber-framed houses line the streets and a choice of excellent places to eat combine to make it an unexpectedly rewarding place to stop.
+Set around a market square lined with handsome stone and brick houses, and overlooked by the ruins of a Norman castle, genteel Montgomery is one of the prettiest small towns in the country.
+A charming mixture of Georgian, Victorian and timber-framed houses (many marked by helpful historical plaques) lines the streets and there are a number of excellent places to eat.

-Shortly before the River Rhiw empties into the Severn it gurgles through this pretty village of black-and-white houses, grouped around an ancient oval churchyard.
-Tiny Berriew is the unlikely location for the Andrew Logan Museum of Sculpture, when the museum is closed there's not much to do here except stroll around and take in the scenery.
+Shortly before the River Rhiw empties into the Severn, it gurgles through this pretty village of black-and-white houses, grouped around an ancient oval churchyard.
+Tiny Berriew is the unlikely location for the Andrew Logan Museum of Sculpture; when it's closed there's not much to do here except stroll around and take in the scenery.

 At tiny Pilleth a whitewashed church on a hill overlooks the peaceful valley where 800 men were killed in the 1402 victory by Owain Glyndŵr over Edmund Mortimer (Mortimer was captured, switched sides and married Glyndŵr's daughter).
 Most of them were buried in mass graves in the churchyard.